thePegasusai/OpenSource-V0.01-Productions-/README.md

 This project is intended for the purpose of global downloads for any purpose relevant to the end licensees use case.

-Simply download the files here (go to your streaming platform of preference to listen to the audio) Simply type in POTUS - OpenSource v0.01.
-All names listed in streaming platform are directly linked to the name of the associated file in our GitHub repository.
+Listen to the tracks on all streaming platforms, vis a vis the title "Opensource, Vol.1" {by various artists}
+// all tracks are in chronological order matching the number from Amazon Music, Tidal, Spotify, Apple Music, etc. to the number in this here repository.

 Love to all, incredibly yours , from the cast of POTUS inc and friends.